Spinners/Spin.Swift/README.md

 Feedback loops are perfect candidates to host and manage state machines inside an application.

-# What is Spin
+# About Spin

 Spin is a tool which only purpose is to help you build feedback loops called « Spins ».
-A Spin is based on three components.
+A Spin is based on three components: an initial state, several feedbacks and a reducer.
 To illustrate each one of them we will rely on a basic example: a “feedback loop / Spin” that counts from 0 to 10.

 * The initial state: this is the starting value of our counter, 0.
 * A feedback: this is the rule we apply to the counter to accomplish our purpose.
 If 0 <= counter < 10 then we ask to increase the counter else we ask to stop it.